Stuycs-K/finalproject-10-zhu-ashley-yau-connor/DEVLOG-Ashley.md

 - worked on researching more about the different planes of stegsolve
 - worked on proposal breakdown and pacing
 - worked on proposal technical details

+### 2025-05-19 - Flags
+- worked on setup and user-inputted flags